GoogleChrome/web.dev/src/site/content/en/angular/setup-dynamic-server-side-rendering-with-angular/index.md

 Your Node.js server will essentially serve as a middleman when a specific product is requested, generating the content on the fly for the given URL.

-To achieve this easily, you'll need to install the `@nguniversal/express-engine` your Angular CLI application.
-Read more about installing the schematic in the [Getting started with server-side rendering in Angular](/getting-started-with-server-side-rendering-in-angular/) post.
+To achieve this, you'll need to install the `@nguniversal/express-engine` schematic in your Angular CLI application.
+Read more about installing the schematic in the [Get started with server-side rendering in Angular](/getting-started-with-server-side-rendering-in-angular/) post.

 ### How it all works